paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 #### Effective Date of 2007 Amendment
 Pub.
 L. 110–164, § 2(b), Dec.
 26, 2007, 121 Stat.
 2459, provided that: “The amendments made by this section [amending this section] shall apply with respect to an individual who is first appointed to the position of Executive Director, Deputy Executive Director, or General Counsel of the Office of Compliance after the date of the enactment of this Act [Dec.
 26, 2007].”

-#### Permitting Current Executive Director, Deputy Executive Directors, and General Counsel of Office of Compliance [now Office of Congressional Workplace Rights] To Serve One Additional Term
+#### Permitting Current Executive Director, Deputy Executive Directors, and General Counsel of Office of Compliance To Serve One Additional Term
 Pub.
 L. 109–38, § 1, July 27, 2005, 119 Stat.
 408, provided that: “(a) Executive Director.—Notwithstanding section 302(a)(3) of the Congressional Accountability Act of 1995 ([2 U.S.C.
 1382(a)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1382/a/3&num=0&edition=prelim)), the individual serving as Executive Director of the Office of Compliance [now Office of Congressional Workplace Rights] as of the date of the enactment of this Act [July 27, 2005] may serve one additional term. “(b) Deputy Executive Directors.—Notwithstanding section 302(b)(2) of such Act ([2 U.S.C.
 1382(b)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1382/b/2&num=0&edition=prelim)), any individual serving as a Deputy Executive Director of the Office of Compliance [now Office of Congressional Workplace Rights] as of the date of the enactment of this Act may serve one additional term. “(c) General Counsel.—Notwithstanding section 302(c)(5) of such Act ([2 U.S.C.
 1382(c)(5)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1382/c/5&num=0&edition=prelim)), the individual serving as General Counsel of the Office of Compliance [now Office of Congressional Workplace Rights] as of the date of the enactment of this Act may serve one additional term.”